FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/endpoint.md

 To provision the OPC UA Endpoint to use an existing certificate for the server, save the certificate file as `{serverCertificateBasePath}/private/Fraunhofer IOSB AAS OPC UA Server@{hostname}_2048.der` and the private key as `{serverCertificateBasePath}/private/Fraunhofer IOSB AAS OPC UA Server@{hostname}_2048.pem` where `{hostname}` is the host name of your machine.

-Then an unkown client connects to the OPC UA Endpoint, the connection will be rejected and its client certificate will be stored in `/rejected`.
+When an unkown client connects to the OPC UA Endpoint, the connection will be rejected and its client certificate will be stored in `/rejected`.
 To trust the certificate of a client and allow the connection, move the file to `/certs`.

 The path provided with the `userCertificateBasePath` configuration property stores the user certificates and contains the following subdirectories